How Are Depression and Addiction Related?

 If you or a loved one is struggling with depression or addiction, help exists.
 Reach out today to receive the support and care you need.

 If you are feeling actively suicidal or at risk of hurting yourself, please contact the National Suicide Prevention Lifeline.
+Depression can be overwhelming, but taking a depression test can help you take control of your mental health.

 - National Institute of Mental Health.
 Major Depression Among Adults.